jesussantana/jesussantana/README.md

       },
       databases: [MongoDB, mySQL, SQLServe, phpMyAdmin], },
-   somethingMore: ["Passionate about Technology and Programming, since I discovered the code with my first computer, a Sinclair zx81"],
+   somethingMore: ["Passionate about Technology, since I discovered the code with my first computer, a Sinclair zx81"],
-   challenge: "My goal is to combine experience and training, to make applications with the best logic and usability", };
+   challenge: ["My goal is to combine experience and training, to make applications with the best logic and usability"], };
 ```